samuelramdial/clothing-shop/README.md

   - Computes subtotal, tax (7.5%) and total
   - Displays date/time and outputs a professional receipt
   - Implements a clean `toString()` method for easy printing
-## Acknowledgements
+## Acknowledgments
 Project developed for:
 - **ITSC 1212 - Introduction to Computer Science I**
-- Instructor: D.I.
+- Professor: D.I.
 Von Briesen
 - University of North Carolina at Charlotte

 © 2025 Samuel Ramdial